ecmwf/pmem/README.md

   3. PersistentPool class

+    The PersistentPool class manages the persistent memory pool(s), and takes care of either creating or allocating (with atomic initialisation of the root object) as appropriate.
-    The PersistentPool class manages the persistent memory pool(s).
-The most straightforward way to use this is to define a....
+    The most straightforward way to use this is to define a derived type.
+This type would know the type of the root object.
-    ...

         class MyPool : public pmem::PersistentPool {

         public: // methods

-            MyPool(const eckit::PathName& path, const size_t size);
+            MyPool(const eckit::PathName& path, const size_t size) :
+                PesistentPool(path, size, "pool-id-name", RootType::Constructor()) {}

             pmem::PersistentPtr<TreeRoot> root() const { return getRoot<RootType>(); }
         };